Added Fragrance, VOCs & What Clean Really Smells Like

 As we learn about the adverse health effects of VOCs it’s important to note that added fragrances contribute significantly to the VOCs released from cleaning products and these VOCs also contribute to human-induced climate change.
 A report in the journal Science by the National Oceanic and Atmospheric Administration (NOAA), said scented products emit the same amount of chemical vapors as petroleum from vehicles, even though 15 times more petroleum is burned as fuel.
 “This is about all those bottles and containers in your kitchen cabinet below the sink and in the bathroom.
 It’s things like cleaners, personal products, paints and glues,” said Joost de Gouw, an author on the study at the University of Colorado in Boulder.
 “When you think about how much of those products you use in your daily life, it doesn’t compare to how much fuel you put in the car.
 But for every kilogram of fuel that is burned, only about one gram ends up in the air.
 For these household and personal products, some compounds evaporate almost completely.”
 Formaldehyde is often seen in cleaners and detergents in the form of fragrances.
 If not labelled as formaldehyde, these compounds will be found in the form of terpenes.
 A recent study also proved formaldehyde to be a carcinogenic compound and continuous exposure to these compounds can cause permanent damage to the lungs.

 So how do we protect ourselves from this new insidious danger that has ruined the satisfaction we associate with the smell of bleach and Lysol?
 Obviously, it makes sense for us to avoid the worst offenders but it’s not so easy to determine which products emit VOCs into the air.
 The American Lung Association (ALA) recommends reading the labels on all cleaning supplies before you buy them and selecting products marked as low- or no- VOCs, as well as those without fragrances, irritants, and flammable ingredients.
 Sometimes the harmful VOC producing agents are misleadingly listed under vague terms on the product label, such as, “fragrance” or “perfume”.
 The ALA recommends avoiding air fresheners altogether because they are associated with elevated levels of VOCs such as formaldehyde, acetaldehyde, benzene, toluene, ethyl benzene, and xylenes, in indoor air.
 These VOCs irritate the eyes, nose, and throat, as well as cause headaches and nausea.
 The types and amounts of VOCs emitted depend primarily on the fragrance composition of the air freshener, not on the type of air freshener.
 It can be difficult or impossible to find out the ingredients in air fresheners because manufacturers are not required to disclose the complete list of ingredients.
-If you want to mitigate undesirable odors in an indoor environment it’s better to remove the source of the odor by using a probiotic air cleaner to eliminate the organic matter that is the source of the odor.
+If you want to mitigate undesirable odors in an indoor environment it’s better to remove the source of the odor by using a probiotic air cleaner, like DLETE, to eliminate the organic matter that is the source of the odor.
 Pay no attention to advertising claims, air fresheners simply do not clean anything or remove odors.
 They only cover up odors.
 Information about VOCs is coming to the forefront, and you may be noticing a lot more products with “Scent Free” or “Dye and Fragrance Free” on the label for this very reason.
 As consumers and businesses become more informed the demand for non-toxic and fragrance-free products will continue to rise.

 There you have it.
 VOCs affect our air inside and outside.
 Outside, VOCs are mostly released during manufacture or use of everyday products and materials.
 Indoors, they are mainly released into the air from the use of products and materials containing VOCs.
 At the federal level, the EPA regulates VOCs in 40 CFR 59, the National Volatile Organic Compound Emission Standards for Consumer and Commercial Products.
 At the state level, more than a dozen states and the District of Columbia have established statewide policies that are stricter than EPA regulations.
 According to the Household and Commercial Products Association (HCPA), one or more states are almost always re-evaluating their regulations, so it’s a good bet more regulations are coming.
-Personally, I don’t think the government should have to tell us what cleaning products we can or cannot use.
-I believe in logical problem solving.
+We don’t think the government should have to tell us what cleaning products we can or cannot use.
+We believe in logical problem solving.
 It’s a fact that we need to clean things.
 It’s also a fact that there are many cleaners to choose from.
 So, if all things are equal and you can choose a product that does a GREAT job at cleaning and is affordable and environmentally and health friendly, then why choose a product that contains harmful chemicals and VOCs?
 This is really the heart of the matter.
 The companies that want you to keep buying the same products your mom used spend a lot of money to convince decision makers that environmentally friendly, non-toxic products simply do not work as well as products with no harmful chemicals.
-They paint ‘greener’ products as some hippie dippy fantasy to be relegated to the fringe as some passing fad like patchouli oil perfume and smudging sage, but that is not the case.
+They paint ‘greener’ products as some hippie dippy fantasy to be relegated to the fringe as some passing fad like patchouli oil perfume or smudging sage, but that is not the case.
 Businesses are demanding non-toxic products.
-Schools are demanding them, so are nursing homes and day cares and hotels, and those institutions are all tasking their teams to have an open mind and sample safer products.
-Buyers and suppliers are going to keep trying non-toxic products until they find safe cleaners they are happy with and that fit their budget.
-There are plenty out there and buying habits will evolve and change as the reality becomes undeniable and more and more people discover non-toxic and VOC-free products that work just as well if not better than what they were used to.
-Employees are hard to find, so it makes sense to find products that don’t make your workers sick.
+Schools are demanding them, so are nursing homes and day cares and hotels, and all these institutions are tasking their teams to have an open mind and to sample safer products.
+Buyers and suppliers are going to keep trying non-toxic products until they ﬁnd safe cleaners they are happy with and that fit their budget.
+There are plenty out there and buying habits will evolve and change as the reality becomes undeniable and more and more people discover non-toxic and VOC-free products that work just as well, if not better, than what they were used to.
+Employees are hard to ﬁnd, so it makes sense to choose products that don’t make your workers sick.

 A housekeeper does not need to have an asthma attack to disinfect a hotel room.
 A preschooler should not get a skin rash from pulling a wipe out of a canister with her bare hands.
 No child should have a birth defect because their mom was exposed to VOCs when she was pregnant.
 There is simply no downside to choosing safer cleaners.